Strontium: Nuclear waste

 Strontium-90 is a radioactive fission product produced by nuclear reactors used in nuclear power.
-It is a major component of high level radioactivity of nuclear waste and spent nuclear fuel.
-Its 29-year half life is short enough that its decay heat has been used to power arctic lighthouses, but long enough that it can take hundreds of years to decay to safe levels.
+It is a major component of high-level radioactivity of nuclear waste and spent nuclear fuel.
+Its 29-year half-life is short enough that its decay heat has been used to power arctic lighthouses, but long enough that it can take hundreds of years to decay to safe levels.
 Exposure from contaminated water and food may increase the risk of leukemia, bone cancer and primary hyperparathyroidism.

 Remediation

 Algae has shown selectivity for strontium in studies, where most plants used in bioremediation have not shown selectivity between calcium and strontium, often becoming saturated with calcium, which is greater in quantity and also present in nuclear waste.

 Researchers have looked at the bioaccumulation of strontium by Scenedesmus spinosus (algae) in simulated wastewater.
-The study claims a highly selective biosorption capacity for strontium of S. spinosus, suggesting that it may be appropriate for use of nuclear wastewater.
+The study claims a highly selective biosorption capacity for strontium of S. spinosus, suggesting that it may be appropriate for use in treating nuclear wastewater.

 A study of the pond alga Closterium moniliferum using non-radioactive strontium found that varying the ratio of barium to strontium in water improved strontium selectivity.